usubalang/usuba/_posts/2020-01-14-bitslicing.md

 ensures that if 2 plaintexts differ by 1 bit, then statistically half of the bits of the corresponding ciphertexts should differ.
 In practice, this property is often achieved using permutations.
-For instance, Picollo [2] uses the following 8-bit permutation:
+For instance, Piccolo [2] uses the following 8-bit permutation:

 <p align="center">
 <img src="{{ site.baseurl }}/assets/images/blog/piccolo-perm.png">